federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 On Alberta's open data site, ISO 19115 data with only two resources{} items per dataset (HTML and XML) also has access to a ZIP file download resource.
 This section creates a zip file download link in conditions where the third URL has no value and the first URL is not an ESRI REST link.

 - Tester creates a zip file download link in conditions where the third URL has no value and the first URL is not an ESRI REST link.
-- For items meeting this criteria, AttributeCreator sets resources{2}.url = zip_link (attribute created in the CREATE/UPDATE extraction processes.
+- For items meeting this criteria, AttributeCreator sets resources{2}.url = zip_link (zip_link attribute extracted in the CREATE/UPDATE extraction processes).

 ###### Tag Creator